 Even machine manufacturers can avoid implementing every conceivable function in their firmware during development and instead build hardware in stock and adapt the software as required.

 This allows customers to get new features when they are needed.
 It’s only a software update that’s required for delivery.
 Telemetry data can also be refined in this way, helping to improve the machine continuously.
 The evaluation of telemetry is an additional potential benefit for customers.

 Do all companies now have to build software departments that employ an army of programmers?
 Large companies go exactly this way and develop individual software for their core business themselves.
 Startups also work their way into the market with their own software solutions.

 However, when all companies start to build up software departments, suitable applicants become scarce and thus expensive.
 The effects are already clearly visible.
 It is expected that the costs of qualified personnel will continue to rise in the coming years.
 Small and medium-sized companies in particular could then possibly be left behind when it comes to digitalization.

 Analysts like Gartner see Low-Code and No-Code programming as a way to counter this trend.
 Specialists without programming skills are thus able to implement a large part of the daily requirements themselves.
 In particular, the translation of data formats and connecting system components should be a routine part of daily business.

 The necessary software components are supplied by hardware manufacturers or developed by service providers.
 One platform provides solutions for standard tasks.
 The development of components is thus simplified and thus faster and cheaper.

 Especially Medium-sized companies may encounter difficulties in enforcing their own requirements with large manufacturers.
-Open source licensing models offer a good alternative to “Do It Yourself” (DIY).
-The contact with the community and the active participation helps to influence the project in the desired direction.
+Open-source licensing models offer a good alternative to “Do It Yourself” (DIY).
+The contact with the community and active participation helps to influence the project in the desired direction.
 This requires effort and commitment, but it pays off quickly.

 Digital transformation?
 Yes, please!